openstack-archive/fuel-plugin-nsx-t/spec/nsx-t-1.0.0-spec.rst

 ========================

-NSX-T plugin for Fuel provides an ability to deploy OpenStack cluster that uses NSX Transformers platform as backend for Neutron server.
+NSX-T plugin for Fuel provides an ability to deploy OpenStack cluster that uses NSX Transformers SDN platform as backend for Neutron server.

 Proposed change
 ===============

 Requirements
 ------------

 - the plugin must be compatible with Fuel 9.0
 - NSX Transformers platform is correctly configured and is running before plugin starts deployment process